Orders to Tasmania are temporary suspended. Please contact us for further details.

 Adaptable to a wide range of soils and conditions.
 Drought and frost tolerant.

-Although seed can be sown most of the year in Australia seed is generally best sown in spring or autumn, avoid the coldest and hottest months of the year.
+Although seed can be sown most of the year in many parts of Australia seed is generally best sown in spring or autumn, avoid the coldest and hottest months of the year.
 The optimum germination temperature for germination is around 18-22°C

 Cold treatment may not be critical for germination to occur in colder regions but should give increased germination rates.